 Verify SSH is listening on the new port by connecting to it.
 Note how the port number now needs to be declared:

-Congratulation’s!
+Congratulations!
 You have successfully change the default SSH port.
-Thanks for using this tutorial for change OpenSSH port number on Ubuntu 16.04 systems.
+Thanks for using this tutorial to change the OpenSSH port number on Ubuntu 20.04 systems.